 For 34 years Heifer International Thailand has focused on marginalized ethnic minorities living in the mountainous regions of northern Thailand.
 To date, Heifer Thailand has expanded its project areas throughout Thailand and Lao PDR, assisting over 27,800 families in nearly 2,500 villages in these two countries.

-With the goal of ending hunger and poverty and caring for the Earth, Heifer Thailand has diversified development programs towards livestock holistic development activities and technical trainings including livestock farming, Self-Help Group formation, kitchen gardens and savings activities.
-To empower communities to achieve self-reliance, Heifer Thailand promotes the Values-Based Holistic Community Development approach in all projects and provides conceptual training to partner organizations and project participants.
+With the goal of ending hunger and poverty and caring for the Earth, Heifer Thailand has diversified development programs towards livestock holistic development activities and technical trainings including livestock farming, Self-Help Group (SHG) formation, kitchen gardens and savings activities.
+To empower communities to achieve self-reliance, Heifer Thailand promotes the Values-Based Holistic Community Development (VBHCD) approach in all projects and provides conceptual training to partner organizations and project participants.

 Key Services Heifer Provides: